ahmedzbyr/cloudera-api-starter/README.md

-# cloudera-api-starter
+# Getting Started with Cloudera API.
-Getting Started with Cloudera API to build a cluster.
+Getting Started with Cloudera API to build a Cloudera Hadoop Cluster